jovelle tamayo

 Affiliations

-Photo Bill of Rights: As a representative for the Authority Collective, I’m proud to be one of 17 co-authors and a signatory of the Photo Bill of Rights.
+Photo Bill of Rights: As a representative for the Authority Collective, I’m proud to be a co-author and signatory of the Photo Bill of Rights.
 The Photo Bill of Rights brings attention to the pervasive issues surrounding health, safety, access, bias, ethics, and finance throughout the visual media industry and offers solutions to establish equitable standards through actionable steps.
 Visit www.photobillofrights.com to learn more and to sign the bill.

 Women Photograph Byline Data: Since 2020, I've been part of the Women Photograph data collection team, tracking the gender of photographers seen above the fold on the front pages of the Wall Street Journal and Los Angeles Times.
 The data sets help us examine how photographers of different genders are hired and published in the photojournalism industry.